cocos/cocos-plugin-import-2.x/readme/README.en.md

 1. Download:
     - 20210309:
+        - Support for migration of the textureUuid field in plist
         - Fix the problem that the class name of the ts script is lost when parsing
         - Fix the issue of SpriteFrame missing in animation clips
             - [Click to download](https://github.com/cocos-creator/plugin-import-2.x/releases/download/main/importer.zip)